Seednode/roulette/README.md

 Optionally, `--compression-fast` can be used to use the fastest instead of the best compression mode.

 ## Info
-If the `-i|--info` flag is passed, six additional endpoints are registered.
+If the `-i|--info` flag is passed, five additional endpoints are registered.

-The first of these—`/index/html` and `/index/json`—return the contents of the index, in HTML and JSON formats respectively.
+The first of these—`/index/`—returns the contents of the index, in JSON format.

-If `--page-length` is also set, these can be viewed in paginated form by appending a page number, e.g. `/index/html/5` for the fifth page.

 This can prove useful when confirming whether the index is generated successfully, or whether a given file is in the index.